SAP-samples/teched2023-XP270/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are:
-•	Very basic knowledge in BTP Cockpit
+* Very basic knowledge in BTP Cockpit
-•	Please use the Chrome browser on your Teched laptop
+* Please use the Chrome browser on your Teched laptop

 ## Exercises